NoraCodes/nora.codes/content/post/A-Gentle-Introduction-To-Practical-Types.md

 In programming, most languages have many built in types, and not just numbers; strings (of characters; that is, text) and more exotic things like pointers are all types of values that can be found in most programs, and the types of those values essentially tell us what we can do with them.

 Types also tell us _how to represent data_.
-For instance, in Python, a variable of type `int` is not "any integer"; it is any integer between -2^63 and 2^63 - 1, because it is represented in memory as 64 bits, the first of which is the sign (negative or positive) and the rest of which are the absolute value of the number.
+For instance, a variable of type `int` is not "any integer"; it is any integer between -2^31 and 2^31 - 1, because it is represented in memory as 32 bits, the first of which is the sign (negative or positive) and the rest of which are the absolute value of the number.

 But before we can really talk about integers, decimal numbers, or text, we need to understand a little more about types themselves.